dean-tessone/OpenIMC/_sources/quickstart.rst.txt

 **Additional Features:**

+- **State Management**: Save and load complete analysis sessions for reproducibility and collaboration.
+States can be uploaded to Zenodo for publication.
+See :doc:`state_management` for details.
 - **Quality Control (QC)**: Tools for assessing image quality, detecting artifacts, and verifying segmentation accuracy.
 - **Pixel Correlation Analysis**: Explore channel relationships and spatial co-localization at the pixel level.
 - **Advanced Spatial Analyses**: Beyond the basics, the software supports expanded spatial statistics, neighborhood enrichment, proximity scores, and custom graph-building options.